<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 How to Measure Cold Call Sales Productivity

 Of all the activities salespeople engage in, the one that is subject to low productivity is cold calls.
 This activity is fraught with waste, as you can make many calls but yield fewer conversations and first meetings.
-Let's look at two ways to assess your productivity.
+Let's look at two ways to assess your productivity in sales.

 The first way to assess your cold call sales productivity is to do some simple math.
 Divide the number of meetings you booked by the number of calls you made over an hour.
 For example, 2 booked meetings/30 dials = 6.6%.
 This number doesn’t tell the whole story, though.
 The 28 dials where no one answered the phone say little about your actual sales productivity, so I recommend removing those from this calculation.
 In that case, you replace the total number of dials with the number of conversations you had with contacts; the number of booked meetings doesn’t change: 2 booked meetings/3 conversations = 66.7%.
 The more effective you are at gaining a meeting, the greater your productivity.